 Remaining Calm and Positive is Essential

-The anticipated arrival date for a pregnant woman is met with a wide range of high emotions: excitement, longing, hesitation, thrill, curiosity.
+The anticipated arrival date for a pregnant woman is met with a wide range of high emotions: excitement, longing, hesitation, thrill, and curiosity.
 As I expressed in my previous article about Pregnancy Affirmations, an affirmation is an inherently optimistic statement, typically a brief phrase.
 It is repeated frequently to challenge our negative thoughts.
 It is designed to encourage a positive, hopeful mindset.
 Ultimately, we attract what we think.
-If we consciously choose to practice mindfulness and change our thought patterns, we will shift our focus from anxiety and fear to useful, productive thoughts.
+If we consciously practice mindfulness and change our thought patterns, we will shift our focus from anxiety and fear to useful, productive thoughts.
 In doing so, we are more likely to trust these positive words and perhaps even will it to manifest.

 Birth Affirmations to Try

 Below is a list of birth affirmations you might consider using during your birth.
 Pick a few and practice them throughout your pregnancy and see how you feel.
 Does it feel right and true and good?
 Does it bring you peace and calm?
 Repeating your affirmation throughout your labor and delivery can reproduce that same state of mind.
 I was gifted a small wooden square sign with my birth affirmation printed on it.
-So I brought it with me to the hospital and had it on display straight ahead to focus on it while laboring.
+So I brought it to the hospital and had it on display straight ahead to focus on it while laboring.
 Here are some ideas:

 - Let go and trust the process.

 - I am surrounded by people who love and support me.

 - My body knows exactly what to do.

 - I am ready.
 My baby is ready.